Death Valley Double Century

 From Mile 145 to Mile 180

 Fortunately, with every uphill there’s a downhill.
-I coast all the way down, I am so drained!
-My ankle is really bothering me.
-Around mile 175 I am really confused about directions… fortunately, one of the support vehicles is there to help out.
-The rest stops weren’t the best but at least support is superb: every time I have a problem, I can count on a support vehicle being there within minutes.
+I coasted all the way down because I was so drained.
+My ankle was really bothering me.
+Around mile 175, I was also really confused about directions.
+Fortunately, one of the support vehicles was there to help out.
+The support in this ride was superb: every time I had a problem, I encountered a vehicle within a few minutes.

-It is starting to get dark.
-I still have hopes to make it back by 7:00p, and despite ankle pain, I have enough energy to go at a respectable pace of 18 mph+.
+When it started to get dark, I still had hopes to make it back by 7:00 p.m.
+Despite ankle pain, I had enough energy to go at a respectable pace of 18 mph.

 To the End

-At last, in the distance, I can see lights past the Nevada Border.
-Are they of the Longstreet Casino?
-Ultimately, the answer is yes.
-But it is agonizing that I can see them 7 miles away but do not seem to be getting any closer to them.
+At last, I could see lights past the Nevada Border of the Longstreet Casino.
+But they were still seven miles away.
+It was somewhat agonizing that I could clearly see them but didn’t seem to be getting any closer at any appreciable speed.

-At 7:30 pm, I finally arrive at the casino.
-I check in, talk with a couple of cyclists whom I met during the ride, load my bike, change my clothes, and put the top up on the car (it had left it covered with the tonneau cover).
+At 7:30 p.m., I arrived at the casino.
+I checked in, talk withed a couple of cyclists whom I met during the ride, loaded my bike, change my clothes, and put the top up on the car (it had left it covered with the tonneau cover).
 Done.

-At 9:00 pm I am ready to leave.
-Yearning for a phone, a shower, and to hear the voice of some friends, I stop by the only hotel I know that’s even remotely nearby on the west side of the CA border.
-Of course, there are no vacancies and none of my 3 wishes are fulfilled.
-I briefly ponder driving for 3 hours or so to Bakersfield, but only go a few miles before pulling 100 feet off the road.
-Nobody is around—no houses, businesses, or even passing cars.
-This is no-man’s land, a loner’s world, a vacuous pit in grave contrast to the frenetic life of the Bay Area that I’m used to.
+I briefly pondered driving three hours to Bakersfield, but only got a few miles out before deciding to pull 100 feet off the road.
+Nothing was around—no houses, businesses, or even passing cars.
+This was no-man’s land, a loner’s world, a vacuous pit in grave contrast to the frenetic life of the Bay Area.
 Peaceful for sure.
-I came to Death Valley in part to a desire to relax and to get away from it all, and this is just what happened…
+I came to Death Valley partly due to a desire to relax and to get away from it all, and this is just what happened.

 Almost instantly, the stresses of the past week and the sleeplessness of the last few days melted away.
-And there I slept, cuddled up with my plaid blanket in the inviting driver seat of my beloved MGB, only to be awoken the next morning by the rays of a hot sun that had baked me just 15 hours before.
+There I slept, cuddled up with my plaid blanket in the inviting driver seat of my beloved MGB, only to be awoken the next morning by the rays of a hot sun that had baked me a mere 15 hours before.

 - Max speed: 47.5 mph